clips/pattern/README.md

 Installation
 ------------

-Pattern is written for Python 2.7.
-There is no support for Python 3, yet.
+Pattern supports Python 2.7 and Python 3.6+.
 To install Pattern so that it is available in all your scripts, unzip the download and from the command line do:
 ```bash
 cd pattern-2.6
 python setup.py install
 ```

-If you have pip, you can automatically download and install from the PyPi repository:
+If you have pip, you can automatically download and install from the [PyPI repository](https://pypi.python.org/pypi/Pattern):
 ```bash
 pip install pattern
 ```